kasbench/globeco-order-generation-service/docs/http-metrics-implementation-guide-python.md

 4. **Structured Logging**: Use structured logging for better observability
 5. **Testing**: Always test metrics collection in your CI/CD pipeline
 6. **Documentation**: Document your service-specific route patterns
+7. **Prometheus Focus**: This implementation focuses on Prometheus metrics only, avoiding OpenTelemetry complexity

 ## Support